ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 # Acknowledgements

-We would like to thank...for testing `MAVIS`.
+We would like to thank...for testing `RMAVIS`.

 We would also like to thank Laurence Jones for providing the Newborough Warren example dataset and Lucy Ridding for providing the Parsonage Down